The best horror series streaming on Netflix UK currently - according to Rotten Tomatoes ratings

-With such a strong list of horror shows now available via various streaming platform, you would be forgiven for feeling overwhelmed with choice.
+With such a strong list of horror shows now available via streaming playing Netflix, you would be forgiven for feeling overwhelmed with choice.

 Gorefests to ghosts, slashers to paranormal entities, zombie chaos to vicious vamps, Netflix has a fantastic choice of their own originals and new television shows that are sure to give you a fright – and some delight.